-If you enter the Bazaar Quarter on a side of my hotel and you walk all the way through it, you will arrive to Konak Meydani on the other side.
+If you enter the Bazaar Quarter on the side where my hotel is and you walk all the way through, you will arrive to Konak Meydani, on the other side.
 There are several interesting historical structures in this square.

 One of them is a small 18th century Konak Mosque.
 It was a prayer time when I arrived to the mosque, so I couldn’t visit it.